 I’ve said this before.
 But one of my favorite things to do when traveling is to take a vacation from my vacation.
 This is especially true when I’m staying in a home base somewhere for a long period of time.
 Why not take advantage of whatever geographic situation I’m in?
 When we stayed in Helena, Montana, for a month, we took a vacation to Yellowstone and planned another one to Glacier.
 When I went to Thailand, I took a detour to Cambodia for a few days.

-And since we’re in Quito for so long, I wanted to take the opportunity to visit another country while we’re down here.
+Since we were in Quito for so long, I wanted to take the opportunity to visit another country while were were in that part of South America.
 And I thought Matt’s birthday was the perfect excuse.
 So I plugged our dates into my favorite flight app, Skyscanner, to figure out where we could go for a long weekend, for fairly cheap.
 That’s where Medellín, Colombia, came in.

 I may eventually do another post about whether or not Colombia is as dangerous as everyone says it is.
 (Spoiler alert: I lived.)
 But if you choose to visit this beautiful and vibrant city, here are a few things you must do.